 On the southernmost tip of Key West, you’ll find Fort Zachary Taylor State Park and its beautiful beach.
 Simply walk right into the water and you’ll find live coral and beautiful tropical fish.
 Get your Ariel on while you swim with rays, eels and other colorful creatures.

 On the south side of Key West, you’ll find Higgs Beach and the Key West Marine Park.
 The remains of an old sunken pier have been taken over by the sea and turned into an artificial reef filled with a broad spectrum of marine life including star fish, sea urchins, hogfish and more.

 Best Snorkeling from Dry Tortugas

 You’ll definitely need a boat to go snorkeling in Dry Tortugas National Park since it’s 70 miles off the shore of Key West.
 Actually, you could live like the rich and famous and charter a seaplane to take you.
 Or live like the locals and take the ferry.
 No matter how you get there, the warm, shallow waters make the entire area ideal for snorkeling, with tons of coral and vibrant sea life.

 A few spots stand out.
 The moat wall is a great place to potentially spot squid, octopi, dolphins and sharks.
 The historic pier pilings provide shelter for large marine life like grouper, tarpon, barracuda and sharks.
 The Windjammer is an old shipwreck that attracts everything from tiny tropical fish to 200-pound jewfish.

 The Florida Keys are filled with great snorkeling spots, making it difficult to pick the best.
-No matter what part of the Keys you’re in, whether you’re on a boat or wading the shallow waters off the coast, you’ll definitely find a stunning variety of tropical fish and beautiful corals.
+No matter what part of the area you’re in, whether you’re on a boat or wading the shallow waters off the coast, the best snorkeling in the Florida Keys will offer you a stunning variety of tropical fish and beautiful corals.